 Then $\widetilde{X}$ admits an $m$-fold $\tau$-multiplicative self-dual CK decomposition such that

 where $\xi$ is the first Chern class of the line bundle $\mathcal{O}_{\widetilde{X}}(-E)|_E$.
-If the Chern classes of $X$ are in the graded-0 part, then so are the Chern classes of $\widetilde{X}$.
-Moreover, the correspondences $\Gamma_{\gamma}$ and $\Gamma_{\rho}$ are of pure grade 0. \end{proposition} \begin{proof} Under the assumption (i), $\widetilde{X}$ admits two CK decompositions given by the formula (11) and the formula (13) in \cite{SV16b}, which induce the same associated graded pieces \eqref{14} of the Chow groups by the proof of Proposition 3.4 in \cite{SV16b} using the assumption (ii).
-The latter is self-dual and it remains to show that it is $m$-fold $\tau$-multiplicative.
+If the Chern classes of $X$ belong to the graded-zero part, then the same is true for the Chern classes of $\widetilde{X}$.
+Moreover, the graph correspondences $\Gamma_{\gamma}$ and $\Gamma_{\rho}$ are of pure grade 0. \end{proposition} \begin{proof} Under assumption (i), the blow-up $\widetilde{X}$ admits two CK decompositions given by the formula (11) and the formula (13) of \cite{SV16b}.
+By the proof of Proposition 3.4 of \cite{SV16b}, together with assumptions (ii) and (iii), these two decompositions induce the same graded pieces of the Chow groups, namely those given in \eqref{14}.
+The latter CK decomposition is self-dual.
+It therefore remains to prove that it is $m$-fold $\tau$-multiplicative.

-Note that by the diagram \eqref{13}, there is the following commutative diagram with the square Cartesian:
+The Cartesian square \eqref{13} induces the following commutative diagram, in which the left square is Cartesian: